JohnEBoyBaby/i.Q/README.md

 # i.Q
+HUWAG KANG SUSUKO ..!
+LET'S GO ..!
+"DANCE" WITH 'me' TRUTH 'my' beLOVED "MAGANDANG" BEAUTIFUL "DILAG" "PROVINCE" COUNTRY GIRL LOVE YOU I DO OH HOW I LOVE YOU GIVE UP ON YOU I WILL NEVER DO I LOVE YOU MAHAL KITA MAGANDANG DILAG ..! https://www.youtube.com/watch?v=okXp4PTAGEA&list=RDMM&index=6 ...
+DON'T GIVE UP ..!
+GOOD IS COMING and G_D IS WITH "US" ..!
+PROMISE.
+The More YQU KNOW ...
+BE GOOD ...
+DO GOOD "KUNG FU" ...
+Be GOOD ... be GOOD ...

 IS IT LIVE ..?
 EVERYBODY STOP TALKING NOW ..!
 ATTENTION ..! https://www.youtube.com/watch?v=XpPqZRYAuCM ...
 I TOLD THE WORLD ...
 I TALK TO G_D EVERYDAY ..!

 G_D IS WITH ME, CAN'T NOBODY BEAT ME ...
 I SHOOK UP THE WORLD ..!
 AIN'T NOTHING TO BE "SCARED" OF ... https://www.youtube.com/watch?v=XpPqZRYAuCM&t=187s ...
 "SCARED" OF WHAT ..? https://www.youtube.com/watch?v=XpPqZRYAuCM&t=279s ...
 I AM DANCING ...
 I AM Dancing ...
 I AM dancing ..!